Skaleras/matplotlib_practice/README.md

 # matplotlib_practice
-Visualizations and graphs with Python practices
+practicing visualizations and graphs with Python